Skip to main content

 What does Alector, Inc. do?

 Alector, Inc. is a clinical-stage biopharmaceutical company pioneering immuno-neurology, a novel approach to treating neurodegenerative diseases.
 They are developing therapies that harness the power of the brain's immune system to combat diseases like Alzheimer's, Parkinson's, frontotemporal dementia, and amyotrophic lateral sclerosis.
-Their lead product candidate, AL001, is in Phase III clinical trials for frontotemporal dementia and is also being explored for other neurodegenerative diseases.
-Alector collaborates with companies like GlaxoSmithKline to accelerate the development and commercialization of its therapies.

 What do analysts say about ALEC stock?

 Analyst coverage of Alector (ALEC) is mixed, reflecting the inherent risks and potential rewards of clinical-stage biotechnology companies.
 Some analysts highlight the potential of Alector's immuno-neurology approach and its promising pipeline of therapies.
 Others express concerns about the company's high cash burn rate and reliance on clinical trial success.
-Valuation metrics vary depending on the analyst's assumptions about the probability of success for Alector's pipeline assets.
-Overall, the consensus view is that Alector is a high-risk, high-reward investment opportunity.

 What are the main risks for ALEC?

 Alector faces several key risks, including the potential for clinical trial failures, regulatory setbacks, and competition from other pharmaceutical companies.
 Clinical trial failures could significantly impact the company's valuation and future prospects.
 Regulatory setbacks in obtaining approval for their therapies could delay or prevent commercialization.
 Competition from other companies developing therapies for neurodegenerative diseases could erode Alector's market share.
-The company also faces the risk of high cash burn rate and the need for additional financing, which could dilute existing shareholders.

 What are the key factors to evaluate for ALEC?

-Alector, Inc. (ALEC) holds an AI score of 11/100 (low).
-Analysts target $2.88 (+44%).
+Alector, Inc. (ALEC) holds an AI score of 12/100 (low).
+Analysts target $2.88 (+27%).
+Alector's investment thesis hinges on the potential of its immuno-neurology approach to address significant unmet needs in neurodegenerative diseases.
 Not financial advice.

 How frequently does ALEC data refresh on this page?